 Step 6: You must now verify your identity by typing your Facebook password in order to help protect the security of your account.

-Step 7: A confirmation message pops up, saying the system is gathering your information and will shoot a message to the email address on file as soon as your archive is ready for download.
+Step 7: A confirmation message pops up, saying the system is gathering your information and will send a message to the email address on file as soon as your archive is ready for download.

 Click Okay to dismiss the message.

 Step 8: Now check your inbox for a message from Facebook confirming that you requested a copy of your account data.
-You’ll soon receive another message containing a download link once it’s ready, which can take up to several hours.
+You’ll receive another message containing a download link once it’s ready, which can take up to several hours.

 Tip: If you’re not receiving emails from Facebook, check your junk folder and ensure that Facebook’s emails are not classed as spam.